 Pumping: A breastfed baby needs about 25 ounces of breast milk per day.
 So you’ll need to divide that by how many feedings your baby typically has.
 So if you feed baby about five times per day, they should get about 5 ounces of breast milk at each feeding, for example.

 What can a 10-month-old eat?

+Need more food ideas for a 10-month-old?
 Meal ideas can gradually become more varied as baby tries and likes new foods.
-Remember to offer baby a variety of food groups, paying attention to giving her a balance of protein, carbs and healthy fats at each meal.
+Remember to offer baby a variety of food groups, paying attention to giving them a balance of protein, carbs and healthy fats at each meal.

-Some parents complain that their 10-month-old baby is suddenly not sleeping or their 10-month-old wakes up screaming when he previously never did.
+Some parents complain that their 10-month-old baby is suddenly not sleeping or their 10-month-old wakes up screaming when they previously never did.
 In a 10-month-old, sleep regression can happen.
-Because baby’s learning new skills, such as crawling, pulling herself up to stand and cruising, she might decide she wants to practice them… in the middle of the night.
+Because baby’s learning new skills, such as crawling, pulling up to stand and cruising, they might decide they want to practice them… in the middle of the night.
 It’s hard to get back to sleep after all that activity.
-Other babies simply miss Mom or Dad in the middle of the night and just want to be close to you.
+Other babies simply miss their parents in the middle of the night and just want to be close to you.

 - Schedule baby’s 12-month checkup, if you haven’t already.

 - Sing simple songs to baby, like “Itsy-Bitsy Spider.”
 Babies love music, and this is the perfect way to introduce them to new words and sounds.